benmvp/slides/2018/nejs/webdev.md

 </div>

 NOTES:
-- The Firebug came along and it changed the game in 2006/2007
+- Then Firebug came along and it changed the game in 2006/2007
 - May never have even heard of it
 - It was a Firefox extension
   * The reason I moved from IE to FF at the time